 After studying the enclosed information, the student will sign and submit the form attached to the back of this document within two days following receipt of this document.
-This form acknowledges the student's familiarization with the policies and guidelines.
+This form acknowledges the students' familiarity with the policies and guidelines.
 A copy of the acknowledgment will remain on file in the student's folder.